Skip to content

 The complete enterprise architecture blueprint for deploying production-grade LLM and agentic AI systems on Oracle Cloud Infrastructure.
-Six architectural planes, OCI service mapping, and the decision framework that gets you from demo to deployment.

 TL;DR: Most GenAI initiatives stall because teams build the model layer and neglect the other five planes that make production possible.
 This blueprint maps enterprise architecture requirements to OCI services across six planes—from identity to observability—giving you the complete stack that survives compliance reviews and 3 AM incidents.